Yquem in daylight

 Yquem while the sun is going down!
 Unforgettable Vinexpo dinner on the 13th of May 2019

-D'Yquem is made without any compromises and consideration whatsoever about production costs - pickers are on constant alert for 1.5-2 months and do many picking rounds in the vineyard.
+D'Yquem is made without any compromises or consideration whatsoever about production costs - pickers are on constant alert for 1.5–2 months and do many picking rounds in the vineyard.
 Often, these rounds are double or triple compared to how many rounds other classified properties perform in the district.
 Here, we have the king of Sauternes & Barsac, the world's most expensive and most demanded dessert wine, with an enormous keeping potential (50 years+).
 At its best, this wine possesses purely exceptional botrytis, vast concentration, and nuance-richness, making you speechless.

 Sandrine Garbay is in an excellent mood, presenting 2014 vintage and other wines in March 2015

 In April 2005, a historic and extravagant tasting of 65 vintages of Château d'Yquem covering three centuries (!) took place at the restaurant "Ensemble" (2 Michelin stars) in Copenhagen, with 15 experienced tasters participating.
 Pure joy and sheer entertainment!
-I've to say that this tasting was among the two best tastings I've ever experienced.
+I've got to say that this tasting was among the two best tastings I've ever experienced.

 The tasting was semi-blind – we knew in advance which wines were served on each flight but didn't know the order of vintages in glasses.
 Except for the oldest vintages, wines were poured into decanters and served immediately after.
 Except for two Belgian bottlings (1918 and 1921) and one Bordeaux bottling (1847), all remaining wines were château bottled.